AudKit Audible AAX Converter User Guide

 Step 3 Split Audible Books, Edit ID3 Tags, Change Effect, etc.

 There are two icons of each added Audible audiobook.
-You can click the ‘Edit’ button to customize ID3 tags, like year, title, album in the ‘Tags’ section, and split large audiobooks into small clips in the ‘Split’ section.
-By hitting on the ‘Effect’ button, it’s able to adjust the volume, speed, and pitch for audiobook playback.
+You can click the ‘Edit’ button to customize ID3 tags, like year, title, album in the ‘Tags’ section, split large audiobooks into small clips in the ‘Split’ section, and adjust the volume, speed, and pitch for audiobook playback under the ‘Effect’ section.

 Step 4 Convert Audible Books to MP3, and Other Common Formats

 AudKit Audible Converter enables you to change the destination folder to store plain Audible files.
 Before launching the conversion process, please tap the top menu bar to click ‘Preferences’ > ‘Convert’ to change the output pitch.
-After that, simply press the ‘Convert’ button, this smart Audible AA/AAX converter will download and convert audiobooks to common audio files at up to 100X speed.
+After that, simply press the ‘Convert’ button at the right-bottom center, this smart Audible AA/AAX converter will download and convert audiobooks to common audio files at up to 100X speed.